flyingcakes85/cpp-rush-book/README.md

 ## Issues

 I try to research topics before including them in the book.
 However, if you happen to find any errors, please bring it to my notice so that it can be fixed.

+## Build

+While this project is incomplete, I will not be regularly providing PDFs.
+It is easy to generate a PDF yourself.

 ### Dependencies